Seven Secrets to Losing Weight After 50

 If you want to weigh less, you have to do something different than what you are doing now.
 What you are doing now, creates your current weight.

 That’s why when you diet, you always quit dieting at some point, and you gain all the weight back and more.

 I know about that!

-Weight Watchers: This was my last adult diet.
-I got super thin but at that point, I only had 19 points a day.
-This meant not a lot of food and no fat.
 Every day was miserable because I just wasn’t able to eat enough.
-I gained all this weight back and more.
+I gained all this weight back after a diet and more.
 This was the LAST diet I did.

 I decided after WW that I was never going to diet again.
 And I didn’t.
 Ten years later, I lost my weight through changing the types of foods I ate and when I ate them.